 Standard Impact assessment Effective date IFRS 3 Reference to the Conceptual Framework - Amendment to IFRS 3 The amendments add an exception to the recognition principle of IFRS 3 to avoid the issue of potential 'day 2' gains or losses arising for liabilities and contingent liabilities that would be within the scope of IAS 37 Provisions, Contingent Liabilities and Contingent Assets or IFRIC 21 Levies, if incurred separately.
 The exception requires entities to apply the criteria in IAS 37 or IFRIC 21, respectively, instead of the Conceptual Framework, to determine whether a present obligation exists at the acquisition date.
 At the same time, the amendments add a new paragraph to IFRS 3 to clarify that contingent assets do not qualify for recognition at the acquisition date.
 The amendments are intended to update a reference to the Conceptual Framework without significantly changing requirements of IFRS 3.
-Annual periods commencing on or after 1 January 2022 IFRS 17 Insurance contractsIFRS 17 is the new standard that prescribes the accounting for insurance contracts and will replace the current insurance contracts standard, IFRS 4.
-IFRS 17 aims to provide more transparency and comparability between insurance companies and other industries by providing a prescriptive approach to determining policyholder liabilities as well as the release of profits on these contracts to the income statement.IFRS 17 will not have an impact on the portfolio's annual financial statements.
-Annual periods commencing on or after 1 January 2023 Annual improvements 2016 - 2018 Improvements to IFRS The IASB issued the annual improvements to IFRS standards 2016-2018 cycle.
-These annual improvements include amendments to the following standards.
-IFRS 9 - The amendment clarifies that fees that a portfolio includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability.
+The amendment will not have an impact on the portfolio's annual financial statements as it does not enter into business Annual periods commencing on or after 1 January 2022 IFRS 17 Insurance contracts IFRS 17 is the new standard that prescribes the accounting for insurance contracts and will replace the current insurance contracts standard, IFRS 4.
+IFRS 17 aims to provide more transparency and comparability between insurance companies and other industries by providing a prescriptive approach to determining policyholder liabilities as well as the release of profits on these contracts to the income statement.
+IFRS 17 will not have an impact on the portfolio's annual financial Annual periods commencing on or after 1 January 2023 Annual improvements 2016 - 2018 Improvements to IFRS The IASB issued the annual improvements to IFRS standards 2016-2018 cycle.
+These annual improvements include amendments to the following standards. • IFRS 9 - The amendment clarifies that fees that a portfolio includes when assessing whether the terms of a new or modified financial liability are substantially different from the terms of the original financial liability.
 These fees include only those paid or received between the borrower and the lender, including fees paid or received by either the borrower or lender on the other's behalf.
 The amendment is not expected to have a significant impact on the annual financial statements.
 Annual periods commencing on or after 1 January 2022